Tuesday 8 October

 Francis Fernandez, Responsable Valorisation Propriété Intellectuelle & Brevets, Groupe PSA (France)

-17.10 - 18.00: OEMs AND SUPPLIERS: practices and strategies in the automotive industry.
+Practices and strategies in the automotive industry.
 New developments and efficiencies.
 Reaction to regulations and industry practices.
+Power balance between OEM, Suppliers, Third Parties and new entrant from connectivity e.g. Fair share of R&D outputs.

 • New manufacturing methods and additive technologies: which protection?